Declan Fleming presents a beautiful demonstration with lots of teaching potential

 The thermochromic change seen between the two forms of zinc oxide is worthy of discussion – the easy reversibility of the change would perhaps indicate a physical change, but the change in colour suggests a chemical one.
 The division between physical and chemical changes is to some extent a model, limited by our language and our way of looking at a reaction.
 In this case, changes in the crystal arrangement could be thought of as a physical change, however at temperatures above 800°C, small amounts of oxygen are lost from the lattice as well, disrupting the stoichiometry of the lattice.
 The oxygen can be reabsorbed from the atmosphere on cooling – a chemical change.

-Updates have been made to a number of these types of demonstrations following changes in UK explosives legislation – check with CLEAPSS to ensure your current risk assessment and quantities are up-to-date.
+Updates have been made to a number of these types of demonstrations following changes in UK explosives legislation – check with CLEAPSS or SSERC to ensure your current risk assessment and quantities are up-to-date.